SetVenue Cookie Policy

 3.3 Supabase (authentication and database)

 SetVenue uses Supabase for authentication and as its primary database.
-As described in § 2 above, Supabase's SSR client sets short-lived authentication cookies (sb-*) on the setvenue.com domain through SetVenue's middleware.
+As described in § 2 above, Supabase's client libraries set authentication cookies (sb-*) on the setvenue.com domain (long-lived cookie shells, up to 400 days, carrying regularly rotating tokens; not HttpOnly because the Supabase browser client manages them via script).
 These cookies are strictly necessary for maintaining your authenticated session.
 Their content is governed in part by Supabase's published behavior; SetVenue is the controller of the personal data those tokens reference.

 - Supabase Privacy Policy: https://supabase.com/privacy